OTC Pink: SDRC

 The exploration site is located in the famous Warren Mining District, located north of McCall, Idaho.
 The Lucky Ben, Lucky Ben Extension, and Hornet properties are three patented, deeded claims totaling 53 acres +/- and five unpatented claims totaling 300 acres +/- and are leased under a long-term lease with a continued option to renew.
 Over the past 5 years, significant development work has been completed on the original Lucky Ben tunnel.

-Walk along with COO and Head of Exploration at Sidney Resources, Dan Hally, as he gives a tour of recent progress made at Tunnel #2 of the Warren District Project
+Walk along with Dan Hally, COO and Head of Exploration at Sidney Resources, as he goes over the latest set of accomplishments at the Warren District Project Milling Site.

 The Sidney Resources Corp Mine Group of claims cover a gold prospect located in the Warren Mining District, approximately 110 miles north of Boise,Idaho.
 TheWarren District produced over$15,000,000 of placer gold and $2,000,000 of lode gold between the period from 1869 to 1935.
 The Sidney Resources Corp Mine was one of some forty gold bearing fissure veins worked in the Warren Camp and lies 5,000 feet due west of the Unity Mine, the major producer in this camp.The mine was developed by a portal level which is presently inaccessible.The Little Giant can be traced along strike by the surface expression of caved stopes, dumps, pits, and float for a distance of 1,200 feet and is known to have a vertical extent at least 200 feet.The mine was reported to be in ore when mining operations were stopped in 1915.
 Sampling of vein material in the trenches and portal dump gave assay values ranging from 0.2 to 10.4 ounces per ton silver and 0.1 to 13.05 ounces per ton gold.